 YouTube

 YouTube is an American online video sharing platform owned by Google.
-Accessible worldwide, it was launched on February 14, 2005, by Steve Chen, Chad Hurley, and Jawed Karim, three former employees of PayPal.
+Accessible worldwide, YouTube was launched on February 14, 2005, by Steve Chen, Chad Hurley, and Jawed Karim, three former employees of PayPal.
 Headquartered in San Bruno, California, United States, it is the second most visited website in the world, after Google Search.
-YouTube has more than 2.5 billion monthly users, who collectively watch more than one billion hours of videos every day.
+As of January 2024, YouTube has more than 2.7 billion monthly users, who collectively watch more than one billion hours of videos every day.
 As of May 2019, videos were being uploaded to the platform at a rate of more than 500 hours of content per minute, and as of 2021, there were approximately 14 billion videos in total.
 Wikipedia

 Website: www.youtube.com